OpenCirqt/CirqtLab-Kit-Test/README.md

    ```

 2. Prebuild the app

     ```bash
     npx expo prebuild --clean
     ```

 3. Open XCode

     When you're ready, navigate to `/ios`, open `omniRing.xcworkspace`, select a real iPhone (simulator won't work for bluetooth), then hit Play.

     Configure development team as necessary.

 ## Run on Android

+- Use JDK 17 for build.
+Do no use JDK 21+.

 1. Prebuild the app

     ```bash
     npx expo prebuild --clean
     ```

 2. Run on real Android device

     Plug in a physical Android device onto your computer (that runs the expo app), and **Enable Debugging**.

     Then run `npx expo run:android`.